sunfishcode/c-ward/README.md

 ## Where's the `#![no_builtins]`?

-Normally, a libc implementation would use `#[no_builtins]` to prevent compilers from noticing the the bodies of libc functions implement the semantics of libc functions and replacing them with calls, which effectively makes them uselessly recursive calls to themselves.
+Normally, a libc implementation would use `#[no_builtins]` to prevent compilers from noticing the bodies of libc functions implement the semantics of libc functions and replacing them with calls, which effectively makes them uselessly recursive calls to themselves.